MarkDedden/scSELpy/docs/source/Tutorial.md

 ## Ploting selected cells

 The selected cells are annotated and stored as ```Anndata observations```.
 By default, it is stored as REMAP_1.
 The second time your run scSELpy, it will be stored as REMAP_2 and so on.
-If scSELpy.settings.verbosity is atleast 2 (2 by default), the stored observation name will be output after it is added by scSELpy.
+If scselpy.settings.verbosity is atleast 2 (2 by default), the stored observation name will be output after it is added by scSELpy.

 ```python